pharaox/carnalitas_x_agot/README.md

 * *Slave* is en empty trait that is currently not used.
 It is overridden by the Carnalitas *Slave* trait.
 * *Slave Owner* is added to rulers with slave realm population.
 It is modified to avoid -100 opinion penalty with *Slave* characters.
 * *Freedman* is similar to *Former Slave*.
-It is been changed as it is only used when creating slave revolt leaders.
+It is not changed as it is only used when creating slave revolt leaders.

 ## Slavery Cultural Parameters

-Although Carnalitas has religious doctrines that capture different attitudes to slavery and they are seeded in accordance with the world's lore by the [Carnalitas AGOT Compatibility](?) mod, they are insufficient to correctly represent the variety of attitudes to slavery in the world of *A Song of Ice and Fire*.
+Although Carnalitas has religious doctrines that capture different attitudes to slavery and they are seeded in accordance with the world's lore by the [Carnalitas AGOT Compatibility](https://www.loverslab.com/files/file/32307-carnalitas-agot-compatibility/) mod, they are insufficient to correctly represent the variety of attitudes to slavery in the world of *A Song of Ice and Fire*.
 In particular, according to the [sources](https://awoiaf.westeros.org/index.php/Slavery):

 * The Ironborn keep thralls and salt wives, and some of the wildling clans north of the Wall also practice thralldom.
 Thralls however are not slaves in the literal sense as they can't be sold or gifted.
 In Ironborn culture in particular, one must pay the "iron price" for their thralls.
 To reflect the ubiquitousness of thralls, the *Drowned God* and *Old God* (north of the Wall) faiths should regard slavery as either shunned or accepted, but then Ironborn and wildlings would also be able to trade slaves without any penalty.
 * Slavery is widespread in most of the Free Cities, even in cities where it's forbidden by law, such as Pentos.
 Therefore, most Essosi faiths should regard slavery as accepted.
 However, there are other Free Cities (Braavos) and Andal populations in Essos that practice the same faiths, but have a much harsher view on slavery.